HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 FAQs on HDFC International Debit Card Charges

-Yes, you can use an HDFC international debit card for purchases and cash withdrawals abroad.
-However, you need to enable international transactions on your card, which can be done through net banking, mobile banking, or by contacting HDFC customer care.
+Yes, HDFC international debit cards can be used for purchases and cash withdrawals abroad.
+To enable international transactions, activate this feature via HDFC net banking, mobile banking, or by contacting customer care.

 What are the HDFC International Debit Card Charges for international use?